 For the six months ended June 30, 2023, out United States net sales were approximately \$41.0 million, compared to approximately \$80.6 million for the same period in 2022, representing an decrease of \$39.6 million, or 49.2% The year-over-year decrease in net sales was due to a major restructuring effort and a shift in strategy to focus on in-house brands that carry a higher margin profile while rationalizing out third-party brand offerings, which generated top line revenue with lower margins.
 Net sales were also affected by the sale of the Company's minority interest in the Vibes brand during 2022.
 The company transition out of the Industry packaging business, which impacted sales and required significant working capital and produced low margins.
-The company entered into a strategic partnership with an affiliate of one our existing vape suppliers ("Vape Partner") to service certain key customers with vaporizer goods and services, which were partnership?").
-As part of the Vape Partnership, we will introduce our Vape Partner to to certain key customers, assist with the promotion and the sale of certain vaporizer goods and services, and they continue the logistics, storage and distribution of such vaporizer products.
-If our Vape Partner and key customers would incret plansing, the customers would directly partners.
-While the strategic partnerships will result in a decrease in top line revenue for these packaging and vape products these partnerships combined with some of our other restructuring initiatives, should allow us to reduce our overall cost-structure and enhance our margins, and convert millions of dollars of existing inventory back into cash, thereby improving our balance sheet.
-The Company is focused on profitable revenue and as a result to increvenue has gainfinantly been reduced.
+The company entered into a strategic partnership with an affiliate of one our existing vape Partner' to to certain key customers, assist with the promotion and the sale of certain vaporizer goods and services, and help coordinate the logistics, storage and distribution of such vaporizer products.
+If our Vape Partner and key customers(s) enter into a direct relationship, the customers would directly purchase vaporizer goods and services, which we currently sell them, directly from our Vape Partner and we would no longer need to purchase such vape inventory on behalf of such key customer(s).
+In exchange we would earn quarterly and annual commission pumpments from our strategic partnerships combined with some of our other restructuring initiatives, should allow us to reduce our overall cost-structure and enhance our margins, and convert millions of dollars of existing inventory back into cash, thereby improving our balance sheet.
+The Company is focused on profitable revenue and as a result top line revenue has significantly been reduced.